Bynder/bynder-php-sdk/README.md

 All the calls are **Asynchronous**, which means they will return a **Promise** object, making it a bit more flexible in order to adjust to any kind of application.
 Again, for a more thorough example there is a sample [application use case](sample/sample.php) in this repo.

+### Client Credentials

+OAuth can be used via authorization code or client credentials.
+To use client credentials, initialize a Bynder client with OAuth2 Configuration and make call to get a token via:

+`$bynder->getAccessTokenClientCredentials();`

+Sample file found in `sample/OAuthClientCredentialsSample.php`.

+`php OAuthClientCredentialsSample.php`

 ## Methods Available
 These are the methods currently available on the **Bynder PHP SDK**, refer to the [Bynder API Docs](http://docs.bynder.apiary.io/)) for more specific details on the calls.